 Do orchids need soil?

-Orchids do not like the regular soil.
+Orchids do not like regular soil.
 So you cannot plant orchids in potting soil that we use for typical houseplants.
 It needs a unique substrate.

 Barks is a nutrient-rich potting mix for many house plants, including orchids and succulents.
 This substrate retains less moisture and takes a long time to break down.